McFateM/blog-dlad/content/posts/071-Dockerized-Traefik-Using-ACME-DNS-01.md

 All seven sites are working, and have valid certs.
 That's my cue to move back to `dgdocker3.grinnell.edu`.

+Note that even with working sites and new, valid certs I still see a series of errors like this one:

+> time="2020-05-18T12:52:18-05:00" level=debug msg="Serving default certificate for request: \"static.grinnell.edu\""
+> time="2020-05-18T12:52:18-05:00" level=debug msg="http: TLS handshake error from 132.161.249.72:60953: remote error: tls: bad certificate"

+So, apparently those errors have nothing to do with the challenge?
+The plot thickens.

 And that's a good place to break...
 I'll be back to complete this post after a little more development and testing.  :smile: